TejaSai22/Stockingly/README.md

-# Stockingly Pro
+# Stockingly

 ## 📈 Advanced Stock Analysis & Portfolio Dashboard

-Stockingly Pro is a powerful, interactive Streamlit web app for stock market analysis, portfolio management, technical and fundamental research, options analytics, sentiment analysis, and more.
+Stockingly is a powerful, interactive Streamlit web app for stock market analysis, portfolio management, technical and fundamental research, options analytics, sentiment analysis, and more.
 It is designed for both beginners and advanced investors.

 ---